statisticsnorway/ssb-dash-framework/CONTRIBUTING.md

         pass
 ```

-During the init you at a minimum need to create the module layout and register the module callbacks.
+During the init you at a minimum need to:
+- set the module id number.
+- set the module name.
+- create the module layout.
+- register the module callbacks.

 In order to keep it consistent between modules, it is a good idea to name the function that creates the layout for your module "_create_layout".
-This function defines your module layout.

-The base class also needs to have a function that defines and registers its callbacks.
+The base class also needs to have a function that defines and registers its callbacks, and that function needs to run during the init of the class.
+This is to ensure that the callbacks are registered.

 #### Implementing as tab